mendix/docs/content/en/docs/appstore/use-content/modules/mendix-feedback.md

 ---

 {{% alert color="warning" %}}
-This document is for the Mendix Feedback module, compatible with Studio Pro 9.18.6 and above.
-If you are using the deprecated Mendix Feedback widget (compatible with Studio Pro 8.6.0 and above), see the [Legacy Mendix Feedback Widget Documentation](#legacy-feedback-docs) sections below.
+This document is for the Mendix Feedback module which is compatible with Studio Pro 9.18.6 and above.

+If you are using the deprecated Mendix Feedback widget (compatible with Studio Pro 8.6.0 and above), see the [Legacy Feedback Widget Docs](#legacy-feedback-docs) sections below.

 All [Mendix Feedback](https://marketplace.mendix.com/link/component/199/) widgets with versions lower than 8.4.0 are disabled as of October 1, 2022.
 If you are using one of these versions, [upgrade your current Mendix Feedback widget with the latest version of this module](#upgrade).

 Mendix recommends using the newer Mendix Feedback module, as the deprecated Feedback widget will no longer receive regular updates.
 {{% /alert %}}

 ## Introduction